Klipper3d/klipper/docs/G-Codes.md

 The following commands are available when the "delta_calibrate" config section is enabled:
-- `DELTA_CALIBRATE [METHOD=manual]`: This command will probe seven
+- `DELTA_CALIBRATE [METHOD=manual] [<probe_parameter>=<value>]`: This
-  points on the bed and recommend updated endstop positions, tower angles, and radius.
+  command will probe seven points on the bed and recommend updated endstop positions, tower angles, and radius.
+See the PROBE command for details on the optional probe parameters.
 If METHOD=manual is specified then the manual probing tool is activated - see the MANUAL_PROBE command above for details on the additional commands available while this tool is active.
 - `DELTA_ANALYZE`: This command is used during enhanced delta calibration.
 See [Delta Calibrate](Delta_Calibrate.md) for details.